alfredodeza/remagnify/README.md

 ## How It Works

 Remagnify creates fullscreen overlay windows on each monitor using the `wlr-layer-shell` protocol.
-It continuously captures the screen content via `wlr-screencopy` and renders a magnified view using Cairo graphics library.
-The magnifier follows your mouse cursor and zooms in/out with the scroll wheel.
+It captures screen content via `wlr-screencopy` (single-frame snapshots, not continuous video) and renders a magnified view using the Cairo graphics library.
+The magnifier follows your mouse cursor and allows zoom adjustment with the scroll wheel.

+**Note on Live Preview**: Unlike some screen magnifiers that show live updates while magnifying, remagnify uses single-frame captures.
+This is because:

+1. Hyprland doesn't provide the necessary hooks for efficient continuous capture during magnification
+2. Continuous screencopy while rendering causes compositor feedback loops
+3. The current approach provides better performance and stability
+4. For most use cases, the static snapshot approach works well - the magnified content updates when you move to a new area

+This design decision prioritizes stability and performance over real-time preview.
+See `KNOWN_ISSUES.md` for technical details.

 ## Project Structure